-Nintendo Switch vs. PlayStation 4: Which console is worth your money?
+Nintendo Switch vs. PlayStation 4: Which console should you buy?

 - Splatoon 2

+The Switch has also gotten off to a promising start for third-party support, with Doom, Skyrim, L.A.
+Noire, NBA 2K18, and FIFA 18 already landing on Nintendo’s latest console.

-As it stands, the PlayStation 4’s back catalogue of games is just too strong to overlook.
-The Switch can definitely become a challenger, but it currently trails Sony’s machine in this category.
+As it stands, the PlayStation 4’s back catalog of games is just too strong to overlook.
+The Switch can definitely become a challenger, but it currently trails Sony’s machine by a significant margin.

 Winner: PlayStation 4